Skip to content

 Our Mission

-Alternative Learning Trust (‘the Trust’) came from a thriving community-focused provision (Pupil Referral Unit, now known as Alternative Provision) in South London and was created to provide a home for schools/provisions that did not have a community to belong to; to take its place in a sector that needed advocacy and accountability, to strengthen Alternative Provision and Special Schools/Pupil Referral Units and their collaboration with mainstream schools and the full range of children’s services nationally to improve outcomes for children with SEN, behaviour that communicates challenges and their families.
+Alternative Learning Trust (‘the Trust’) came from thriving community-focused provisions (Pupil Referral Unit, now known as Alternative Provision) in South London and Kent and was created to provide a home for schools/provisions that did not have a community to belong to; to take its place in a sector that needed advocacy and accountability, to strengthen Alternative Provision and Special Schools/Pupil Referral Units and their collaboration with mainstream schools and Colleges and the full range of children’s services nationally to improve outcomes for children with SEND, those at risk of Exclusion and the Excluded, children who are Traumatised and behave in ways that communicates challenges and we work systemically in all areas of children’s lives.

 Benefits for ALT Schools

-Based in Sutton, we are currently working over two authorities in South England, (Sutton and Kent), but are keen to work further afield, and happy to have a discussion about the relevant needs in your region.
+Based in South London and the Southeast, we are currently working across four authorities in South England, (Croydon, Medway, Sutton and Kent), and are keen to work further afield if we are needed, and happy to have a discussion about the relevant needs in your region.
 We are looking to expand the schools within our trust, so if you feel your school could benefit from our expertise, and are interested in joining our Trust, please contact us through the online form below.

-Our inclusive approach has generated exceptional results for pupils, which are consistently above national average for PRU settings.
+Our inclusive approach has generated exceptional results for pupils, which are consistently above the national average for Special, Alternative Provision, Mainstream and PRU settings.

 The Trust has a strong track record in school improvement and developing multi-agency provision for the most vulnerable.
 Examples of our work include: